-USDA Rural Development Guaranteed loans provide lucrative financing for families that fall into the low income bracket for their area.
+USDA Rural Development Guaranteed loans provide lucrative financing for families that fall into the low-income bracket for their area.
 It is a great way to get a low rate and flexible qualification guidelines.
-The one caveat to the USDA RD loan program is that you must purchase or live in (for a refinance) a home in a eligible rural area.
+The one caveat to the USDA RD loan program is that you must purchase or live in (for a refinance) a home in an eligible rural area.
 The USDA determines the areas considered rural for their loan program and the data changes periodically.
 If you want to know the exact boundaries at any given time, their website provides up-to-date information to help get you started.
-The loan application for the USDA program goes through the USDA approved lender of your choosing as well as the USDA as the lender has their own overlays they require for loan funding and the USDA has theirs as well.
+The loan application for the USDA program goes through the USDA-approved lender of your choosing as well as the USDA as the lender has their own overlays they require for loan funding and the USDA has theirs as well.
 The funding comes directly from the USDA mortgage lender rather than any government agency – the USDA simply guarantees the loan should you default on your payments in the future.
-These loans are also referred as “Section 502 USDA Guaranteed Loans“.
+These loans are also referred to as “Section 502 USDA Guaranteed Loans“.

-In order to apply for a USDA loan, you have to approach a USDA approved lender.
+In order to apply for a USDA loan, you have to approach a USDA-approved lender.
 Don’t assume that every lender in your area is approved for this loan type – you should ask around before you start applying.
 If you are unable to find a lender through your contacts or referrals, use our comprehensive directory on this site to do so quickly and easily.
 Once you find a lender or two you wish to apply with, you will need to fill out a loan application form.
 On this form, you will disclose all of your personal information that is necessary to determine if you qualify for the loan.
 Some of the information you will need to provide includes:

 Once you sign and turn in the USDA application, the lender will pull your credit to make sure your credit score is not below 580 because if it is you are immediately ineligible for the USDA guaranteed loan program.
 In addition, the lender will determine if your income falls within the income guidelines for the USDA program.
 If you make too much, you will not be eligible for the program, but the lender can help you find a different rural home program if possible.